vimalearnest/emacs-live/packs/stable/clojure-pack/lib/cider/doc/miscellaneous_features.md

 (setq cider-refresh-show-log-buffer t)
 ```

+* By default, all modified Clojure buffers are prompted to be saved.
+This
+  behaviour can be customized using `cider-save-files-on-cider-refresh`.

 ## Tracing function execution

 You can trace the results produced by functions using <kbd>C-c M-t v</kbd>.
 The